priyansh19/Suggestion_Mining_Using_Twitter_Data/Readme.md

 https://drive.google.com/file/d/1V3iLbH5n-F_i4xGS9WWBKWJMWs1q1PmM/view?usp=sharing

+## Challenge:
-## Challenge : if you are reading this file try to combine all the three windows into a single window to display the general results also try to open image in the same section of the window to display the graph(pie chart).😉
+if you are reading this file try to combine all the three windows into a single window to display the general results also try to open image in the same section of the window to display the graph(pie chart).😉